David-Else/developer-workstation-setup-script-debian/README.md

 If you get no bootable device found after installing Debian, try https://itsfoss.com/no-bootable-device-found-ubuntu/

 > [!NOTE]
-> Bonus: If you are using gnome-boxes don't forget to install `spice-vdagent` AND restart the virtual machine to get copy and paste working.
+> Bonus: If you are using gnome-boxes don't forget to install `spice-vdagent` only on the guest AND restart the virtual machine to get copy and paste working.
+You can check it is running with `sudo systemctl status spice-vdagent` and enable at boot if needed with `sudo systemctl enable spice-vdagent`.